||| Everything needs at least a little distortion |||

-I will do everything possible to make the record sound like the vision.
-I can Mix and Master as many tracks as needed, with as many revisions as needed to make your songs sound great.
+I like to focus on music with raw elements.
+I can Mix and Master-Lite as many tracks as needed, with as many revisions as needed to make your songs sound great.
 I do this for fun and the love of the music.
 Each project is a chance to help an artist make their recording into a song and their is no greater feeling than playing back the track after its done and the artist is happy.
 If nothing else know, I have the song's best interest in heart.

 If you have any questions don't hesitate to ask.